FrancisToth/francistoth.github.io/_posts/2020-04-09-typeclasses.markdown

 }

 def serialize[A: JSonSerializer](a: A) =
-  // Under the hood, this actually makes a call to apply
+  // Under the hood, this actually makes a call to apply[A].
   // JSonSerializer.apply[A].toJson(a)
   JSonSerializer[A].toJson(a)
 ```